samuelkerstell/portfolio-project-1/README.md

 ![Screenshot of the Send In Your Music! section](assets/images/send-music.jpg)

 * ### About Us
-  * The About Us section gives details of what we offer to the users.
+  * The About Us section gives details on what the site offers to the user.
   * The About Us section gives you information on how you can send in your music.

 ![Screenshot of the About Us section](assets/images/about-us2.jpg)

 * ### Contact Us
-  * Provides a direct line of communication
+  * Provides a direct line of communication.
-  * Improving user experience and credibility
+  * Improving user experience and credibility.
   * The contact us section is valuable if the users have any unanswered questions or suggestions.

 ![Screenshot of the Contact Us Section](assets/images/contact-us.jpg)